-Santo Independent School District Name of School District Palo Pinto County 182-904 Co.-Dist.
-Number

-We, the undersigned, certify that the attached annual financial reports of the above named school district were reviewed and (check one) approved disapproved for the year ended August 31, 2019, at a meeting of the board of trustees of such school district on the als^{t} day of .
+Santo Independent School District Name of School District Palo Pinto County 182-904 CoDist.
+Number We, the undersigned, certify that the attached at · were reviewed and (check one)approved ddisapproved for the year ended August 31, 2020, at a meeting of the board of trustees of such school I district on the $\frac{1}{2}$ day of $\frac{1}{2}$ lovember, 3030.
+Signature of Board Secketary Signature o Board President If the board of trustees disapproved of the auditor's (attach list as necessary) report, the reason(s) for disa pproving it is (are):

-Signature of

-Signature of Board President

-If the board of trustees disapproved of the auditor's report, the reason(s) for disapproving it is (are): (attach list as necessary)

-Financial Section